-The Advisory Group is required to consist of "a minimum of three Council representatives appointed by Council".
+The Advisory Group is required to consist of "a minimum of three Council representatives appointed by Council" as written in the Terms of Reference (Attachment 1).
 The current delegates for the RoadWise Advisory group are:

-- Cr Natalie Herridge - Cr Chris Baker
+• Cr Natalie Herridge

-While Administration is aware that Council Elections in October 2023 would require delegates to be renominated, the upcoming RoadWise meetings planned in July and August may be unable to reach a quorum without an additional delegate being appointed.
+While Administration is aware that Council Elections in October 2023 would require delegates to be renominated, the upcoming RoadWise meetings planned in July and August may be unable to reach a quorum without the additional delegates being appointed.

-Council is requested to consider the appointment of a Council Member as a delegate to the RoadWise Advisory Group.
+Council is requested to consider the appointment of two Council Members as delegates to the RoadWise Advisory Group.